zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

 **Note:** You need to define both key store and trust store even if your server is not using HTTPS port.

-## Externalize API Layer configuration parameters
+## Externalize API ML configuration parameters

-The following list summarizes the API Layer parameters that are set by the customer system administrator:
+The following list summarizes the API ML parameters that are set by the customer system administrator:

    * `mfaas.discovery.enabled: ${environment.discoveryEnabled:true}`
    * `mfaas.discovery.locations: ${environment.discoveryLocations}`